Discover

 AI summary

 The iconic Wilson House in Christchurch, designed by renowned architects Warren and Mahoney, is on the market for the first time in 67 years.
-Built in 1959, this mid-century home was constructed in two stages and features a distinctive design with concrete blocks and extensive glazing, which was unique for its time.
+Built in 1959, its design was revolutionary for the era, featuring concrete blocks, floor-to-ceiling glazing, and a staged construction plan.

 The original plans for the home show how it was to be built in two stages.